ribajs/riba/infra/doc/src/doc/reference/router/binders/route.md

-Loads a link and injects the content insite the view container, in addition, the link is pre-loaded on a mouse over.
+Loads a link and injects the content inside the selected view container.
+The target is prefetched on mouseover and touchstart.
 This binder is like a normal link in barba.js but allows a bit more control.

 <rv-bind-content class="pt-3">